katcipis/sophia/notes/books/practice-of-programming.md

 When you are solving a new problem it is fundamental to get insight about the problem and the solution space, prototyping is a great way to do that.

+## Designing Interfaces

+* Hide implementation details
+* Small and orthogonal
+* Avoid creating temporary files/dirs (side effects)
+* Avoid global state (side effects again =P)
+* In general avoid surprises on your interfaces implementation (side effects as usual)
+* Be consistent, avoid multiple ways of doing the same way
+* Be consistent, in naming/parameters it can go a long way

+## Error Handling

+* Detect errors at a low level, handle them at a high level.
+* Make error messages as clear as possible
+* Use exceptions for exceptional situations only (or no exceptions at all =D)